Let’s Get Emotional With Rejection: Anchors Up, It’s Time to Sail Through

 Emotional resilience helps us sit with discomfort, to feel what we feel and accept our emotions when they arise.
 It gives us the power to honour our feelings and work with them, not against them.
 It’s the difference between floating downstream or stuck in the rapids.
 Both options move us forward, but one offers strength, while the other offers force.

 And the more we practise acceptance, the more we flow.
 This means we can handle what life throws our way.
-It’s not always pretty, or easy and we certainly don’t wish hardship upon ourselves – but it’s real.
-It’s growth.
-And it’s human.
+It’s not always pretty, or easy and we certainly don’t wish hardship upon ourselves, but it’s real, it’s growth and it’s human.

-Self-compassion is treating yourself with the same kindness you would offer a dear friend.
+Self-compassion is treating yourself with the same kindness you would offer a friend.
 It’s allowing yourself to be human, to feel what you feel, and to let those feelings exist without harsh judgement or shame.
 It’s reminding yourself that you deserve care and understanding, even (and especially) when you’re hurting.

 Step Two: Clarity